xyyeh/xyyeh.github.io/index.md

 	</p>

 	<p>
-		I have a BEng from National University of Singapore, where I worked on controls of humanoids and hardware parallelization computer vision algorithms.
+		I have a BEng from National University of Singapore, where I was involved in controls of humanoids and hardware parallelization of computer vision algorithms.
 	</p>

 	<p>